Las Vegas judge orders Review-Journal and AP not to report on publicly-available autopsy report

 Cook said that he distributed a memo to the Review-Journal newsroom outlining company-wide procedures in the event that representatives of the coroner’s office or Las Vegas police attempt to enter the paper’s newsroom to find Hartfield’s autopsy report.

 On Feb.
 12, the Review-Journal and AP appealed Scotti's decision, petitioning the Nevada Supreme Court for an emergency writ that would vacate Scotti's order.
 The Reporters Committee for Freedom of the Press and the Nevada Press Association filed an amicus curiae brief in support of the news organizations.

 "Prior restraints on speech and publication cause immediate, irrevocable, and irreversible harm — therefore they are almost always intolerable under the First Amendment of the U.S. Constitution … Every minute the district court’s order remains in place is another minute of harm suffered by the Media Parties and the public, which is entitled to reporting on the performance of its public agencies," the petition for an emergency writ states.

-The Nevada Supreme Court granted the emergency writ.
+The Nevada Supreme Court granted the emergency writ on Feb.
+27, 2018.

 "The question presented is whether the district court's preliminary injunction order comports with the First Amendment," Nevada Supreme Court Justice Kristina Pickering wrote in an opinion for the court.
 "We hold that it does not.
 While we are deeply sympathetic to the decedent's family's privacy concerns, the First Amendment does not permit a court to enjoin the press from reporting on a redacted autopsy report already in the public domain.
 We therefore grant the writ and vacate the preliminary injunction as an unconstitutional prior restraint."